iceman91176/camunda-bpm-auth-keycloak-sso/README.md

  make
 ```

 This builds a docker-image based on camunda/camunda-bpm-platform:tomcat-7.14.0.
-It also adds logback-logging with JSON-Format, and removes the default processes, so that you can start from scratch (just to warn you).

 It builds the image with the following name camunda-7.14.x-identity-keycloak:<RELEASE>